 Future plans for the property include installation of benches, a summit marker, and possible trail expansion.

 Eel River Preserve and Russell Mill Pond Conservation Area

 The Eel River Preserve was is the product of a joint effort of numerous local, state, and federal agencies.
 1.5 miles of the Eel River stream channel and 40 acres of cranberry bogs were restored to their native status.
 17,000 Atlantic White Cedar trees were planted which will, upon maturity, make the Preserve the largest Atlantic White Cedar swamp in the state.
 A flat 2 mile trail walks the perimeter of the Preserve, beginning at the trailhead located at the corner of Long Pond Road and Boot Pond Road.
-Additional trails extend into the woods at the southern end of the Preserve.
-Here, the property abuts that owned by the Nature Conservancy.
-Trails connect and allow for access via the Conservancy property to Hoyt Pond.
+An additional small trail loop extends into the woods at the southern end of the Preserve with great topography through old growth forest.

 Hedges Pond Recreational Area and Preserve

 The Hedge's Pond Preserve is a 105 acre site situation on and surrounding Hedge's Pond.
 It features approximately two miles of walking trails, and a beach on the pond, as well as numerous recreational facilities: a basketball court, two tennis courts, a playground, a small athletic field, playground, beach volleyball court, horseshoe pits, restrooms, and lifeguard coverage on the beach.